Arpeggeo/JuliaEO2023/README.md

 ### After the event

-If you would like to run the notebooks after the live hands-on session, folow the steps below instead:
+If you would like to run all notebooks after the live hands-on session, folow the steps below instead:

 1. Install `Julia v1.8.3` from the [official website](https://julialang.org/downloads).
 2. Install `Pluto v0.19.19` from the Julia REPL: